kariudo/monoco-textarea-bookmarklet/README.md

 - Only works with standard textareas (not rich text editors or contenteditable elements)
 - Requires internet connection to load Monaco from CDN (first use only)
 - May not work on pages with strict Content Security Policies
+- May not work with fields inside of iFrames or similar nested sub-documents
 - Monaco Editor is ~2MB and loads from CDN on first use

 ## 🔒 Privacy & Security